 - Towel, scarf or t-shirt

-- This method is really simple.
+- Using rollers is a simple method.
 First, make sure your hair is damp (but not dripping wet).

 - Section off parts of your hair, keeping each an inch thick.